A Different Kind of July 4th Fireworks

 If a girl in my era followed the silly rules (not all of us did that) and happened to be interested in a boy, that girl had to stay demure and wait, and wait, and wait for the boy to make the move.
 The worst word a girl could be called, besides a slut of course, was “forward.”
 Flirting was okay, but a girl could not do the asking out.

 Not always known for my patience, I vividly remember the torture it was for me in waiting two months for this particular guy named Danny.
-I was casually dating another guy, and my former boyfriend had started pursuing me again, so I was busy enough, but all I wanted at that point in time was to go out with the elusive Danny.
+I was casually dating another guy at the time, and my former boyfriend had started pursuing me again too, so I was busy enough, but all I wanted at that point was to go out with the elusive Danny.
 That’s how it goes, the harder something is to get, the more you desire it.
 And two months in teen time is an eternity, not the blink of an eye it is today – especially if you saw someone regularly at work.
 (As Tom Petty sang, the “Waiting is the Hardest Part.”)

 Danny was a dreamy handsome guy, as he looked like a teen idol at the time, Parker Stevenson.
 Photo of Parker Stevenson inserted, and I though I don’t have any photos of Danny from that era, he looked exactly like this, with a bit lighter hair.